Title

 Responsive and Accessible Design

 The design itself was reworked to be clean and clear.
 The general idea was to get out of the way of users, and keep sharp, simplified design elements in the background.
-A critical portion of the site users may be coming to the website in legal crisis, and the last thing they need is a confusing, slow-loading or overly designed interface.
+A critical portion of the site's users may be coming to the website in a legal crisis, and the last thing they need is a confusing, slow-loading or overly designed interface.

 The self-help library is presented in an easy-to-read grid, with simple but effective icons.
 Defining a single icon for sensitive or ambiguous legal topics was a challenge.

-The triage tool takes a similar approach of minimal design, as do the handful of static webpages and contact forms.
+The triage tool takes a similar approach of minimal design, as do the handful of static web pages and contact forms.
 All pages and web components are responsive to a range of device and screen sizes.

 Online Applications